galaxyproject/training-material/topics/metagenomics/tutorials/shotgun/tutorial.md

 >
 {: .hands_on}

-# Sequence sorting
+## Sequence sorting

-With WGS metagenomics data, full genome information can be accessed: information corresponding to CDS of the micro-organisms, sequences corresponding to ribosomal sequences (rDNA or rRNA) of the micro-organisms, ...
+With shotgun metagenomics data, full genome information can be accessed: information corresponding to CDS of the micro-organisms, sequences corresponding to ribosomal sequences (rDNA or rRNA) of the micro-organisms, ...
 Useful functional information are present in sequences corresponding to CDS, and some taxonomic information in sequences corresponding to ribosomomal sequences (like the amplicon).
 To reduce the dataset size for the extraction of functional information, we can remove rRNA/rDNA sequences from the original dataset.

 This task is also useful to inspect the rRNA/rDNA sequences.
 And as in EBI Metagenomics' pipeline, these sequences can be used for taxonomic analyses as any amplicon data